LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/jenkins/README.md

 - Navigate to project `http://localhost:9090/job/Airwaze%20Compile/`
 - Click *Configure*
 - Go to *Post Build Actions*
-- Enter `Airwaze Test` as the projec to build
+- Enter `Airwaze Test` as the project to build
 - Click *Add Parameters* and select *Build on the same node*
 - Click *Add Parameters* again and select *Predefined parameters*
 - Enter this `AIRWAZE_WORKSPACE=${WORKSPACE}` into input